ANALYSIS-Targeted energy support in EU is easier said than done - officials | Politics

 European Union governments have pledged "targeted and temporary" support against high energy prices for households and firms, so as not to undermine central bank efforts to fight inflation, but officials warn it will be politically very difficult to deliver.
 Speaking on the sidelines of the IMF and World Bank meetings in Washington, senior euro zone officials said political pressure to shield voters and their jobs in the face of soaring energy prices was stronger than dry macroeconomic calculations.

-European Union governments have pledged "targeted and temporary" support against high energy prices for households and firms, so as not to undermine central bank efforts to fight inflation, but officials warn it will be politically very difficult to deliver.

-Speaking on the sidelines of the IMF and World Bank meetings in Washington, senior euro zone officials said political pressure to shield voters and their jobs in the face of soaring energy prices was stronger than dry macroeconomic calculations.
-"If some two thirds of inflation comes from an external energy supply shock, rather than from excessive demand, will tightening fiscal policy solve it?
+"If some two-thirds of inflation come from an external energy supply shock, rather than from excessive demand, will tightening fiscal policy solve it?
 No," one senior euro zone official said.
+"For politicians, this is a very difficult situation, nobody knows how to reconcile the monetary and fiscal policy aspect and, in the end, everybody is doing what they have to do to keep their voters shielded," the official said.

+But protecting households and firms with public money acts effectively as an economic stimulus program, working against the European Central Bank's efforts to tame record inflation and weakening the price signal meant to reduce demand.
+To avoid fuelling inflation, eurozone finance ministers pledged to keep such help temporary and targeted, but EU Economics Commissioner Paolo Gentiloni, a former Italian prime minister, said in September it would be hard to keep to this goal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)